cleptric/super-potato/README.md

 ##### Raw TAF Widget

-This widget displays the current raw TAF
+This widget displays the current raw TAF (data fetchd from https://www.checkwxapi.com/)

+#### Settings

+The settings page allows you to change various parameters how notifications behvae.

 ## Setup